dustinstansbury/spearmint/README.md

 """
 ```

-### Running an AB test in ✨ABracadabra✨ is as easy as ✨123✨:
+### Running an AB test in spearmint is as easy as ✨123✨:

 The three key components of running an AB test are: